Cardiac Biomarkers (Blood)

 Chest pain that doesn’t get better by rest or by taking nitroglycerin

-Other symptoms that may happen along with chest pain:
+Other symptoms that may happen along with chest pain may include:

 Sweating, cool, clammy skin, or paleness

 Shortness of breath

 Nausea or vomiting

 Dizziness or fainting

 Fast or irregular pulse

 What other tests might I have along with this test?